iShapeUnity/Triangulation/README.md

 ## Demo

-The [TriangulationDebug](https://github.com/iShapeUnity/TriangulationDebug) project is a samll demo project with some show case.
+The [TriangulationDebug](https://github.com/iShapeUnity/TriangulationDebug) project is a samll demo project with some showcases.